ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Instead, if the verification of the PoP evidence fails, then the AS MUST consider the access token request to be invalid.
 Also, the AS MUST consider AUTH_CRED_C to be "non confirmed" from then on, until the AS achieves again proof of possession of the client's private key.

-If the access token request was invalid or not authorized, then the AS MUST return an error response as described in {{Section 5.8.3 of RFC9200}}.
+If the access token request was invalid or not authorized, then the AS MUST reply to the client with an error response as described in {{Section 5.8.3 of RFC9200}}.

-Instead, if all verifications are successful, the AS responds as defined in {{Section 5.8.2 of RFC9200}}.
+Instead, if all verifications are successful, the AS replies to the client as defined in {{Section 5.8.2 of RFC9200}}.
 In particular:

 * The AS can signal that the use of Group OSCORE is REQUIRED for a specific access token by including the 'ace_profile' parameter with the value "coap_group_oscore" in the access token response.
 The client MUST use Group OSCORE towards all the resource servers for which this access token is valid.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.